-NEW YORK — Bonhams Fine Watches, Wristwatches & Clocks auction on December 12 will feature a rare diamond-set engraved and enameled gold singing bird snuff box by Jean-Georges Reymond, with a musical movement in the shape of a bird attributed to the legendary Swiss makers les frères Rochat (est. $120,000-180,000).
-The luxuriant gold box features the monogram of the Turkish Sultan Abdul Aziz's (1830-1876) son atop a circular lid, which opens to reveal a vibrantly colored singing bird.
+NEW YORK — Bonhams Fine Watches, Wristwatches & Clocks auction on December 12 will feature a rare diamond-set engraved and enamelled gold singing bird snuff box by Jean-Georges Reymond, with a musical movement in the shape of a bird attributed to the legendary Swiss makers les frères Rochat (est. $120,000-180,000).
+The luxuriant gold box features the monogram of the Turkish Sultan Abdul Aziz's (1830-1876) son atop a circular lid, which opens to reveal a vibrantly coloured singing bird.
 The base of the lavish box contains a clock, opulently encircled with pearls.

 "This splendid box was likely a gift from the Sultan on the occasion of the birth of his son, Prince Shehzade Mahmud Celaddin Efendi," explained Dr Jonathan Snellenburg, Director of Clocks & Watches at Bonhams New York.
 "It has all the quintessential elements that appeal to collectors of fine pieces from Jean-George Reymond and les frères Rochat, like the charming singing bird automata.
 It's a sumptuous masterwork of early 19th century Swiss clock making."

-Among the many other jeweled treasures in the superb December 12 auction is a fine enameled gold, rock crystal, jade and diamond Art Deco pendant watch by Cartier (est. $12,000-18,000).
+Among the many other jewelled treasures in the superb December 12 auction is a fine enamelled gold, rock crystal, jade and diamond Art Deco pendant watch by Cartier (est. $12,000-18,000).
 An example of Cartier's iconic pendant watches designed in the 1920's, this elegant lady's watch marks the transitional period between the fob watch of the Belle Époque and the increasingly popular bracelet watch of the next decade.
 Additional sparkly stunners include an enamel, diamond and emerald pendant watch and chain from Patek Philippe (est. $20,000-25,000).

 Handsome men's wristwatches on offer include a notable selection of gold chronograph examples, such as an 18K gold Rolex from 1965 (est. $50,000-80,000), among the finest available at the time, and a rare and very fine 1940s 18K gold chronograph from Audemars Piguet (est. $30,000-50,000).